The Cost of Buying a House

 If you’ve got a home to sell, there’ll be estate agent fees to pay – these usually range from 1-3% of the sale price plus 20% for VAT.

-We can help make selling your home quick and save you a fortune too with our Easymove scheme.
 We’ll take care of everything from arranging valuations and negotiating the sale to recommending solicitors and mortgage advisers.
 And when your house is sold, we’ll pay the estate agent fees in full.
 So that’s one less cost to think about.